 Serbian forces began attacking villages throughout Kosovo.
 By September 1998, an estimated 250,000 Albanians had been driven out of their homes.

-In February 1999, a North Atlantic Treaty Organisation (Nato) peace-implementation force, KFOR, began to assemble in neighbouring Macedonia.
+In February 1999, the North Atlantic Treaty Organisation (Nato) assembled a peace-implementation force, KFOR, in neighbouring Macedonia.
 By the end of the month, over 4,000 British troops had been committed to it.
 Eventually, over 40,000 Nato troops would deploy.

 Attempts to reach a negotiated settlement were blocked by the Serbs who reneged on earlier promises and continued their offensive in Kosovo.
 In March 1999, Nato therefore launched bombing raids against military targets in Kosovo and Serbia.

 Immediately prior to the air offensive, British special forces personnel had secretly entered Kosovo in order to locate Serbian troop dispositions and identify possible targets for Nato aircraft.